CharleyAnna/COMP1_2014/TaskSheet1Questions.md

 	Fixed Value - A variable that is created which requires no calculation.
 It doesn't change.
 	Stepper - A variable that is used to count, it increases once it goes round a loop.
 	Most Recent Holder - A variable that holds the value that has been encountered most recently.
-	Most Wanted Holder - A variable that holds the value that is most appropriate Gatherer - A variable that adds together all values that it has come across throughout the program Transformation - A variable that gets its value from calculations of other variables Follower - A variable that gets its value from another older variable Temporary - A variable that holds its value for a short time.
+	Most Wanted Holder - A variable that holds the value that the user or programmer wants Gatherer - A variable that adds together all values that it has come across throughout the program Transformation - A variable that gets its value from calculations of other variables Follower - A variable that gets its value from another older variable Temporary - A variable that is used as an intermediate

 2. Give an example of variable from the program code for each variable role:
-	Fixed Value - `NO_OF_RECENT_SCORES`
+	Fixed Value - `NoOfSwaps`
 	Stepper - `Count`
 	Most Recent Holder - `Choice`
-	Most Wanted Holder - `Score`
+	Most Wanted Holder - `NextCard`
-	Gatherer - `Score`
+	Gatherer - No examples in program
-	Transformation - `Score`
+	Transformation - `Higher`
-	Follower -
+	Follower - `LastCard`
-	Temporary - `Count`
+	Temporary - `SwapSpace`

 ##Additional Task - Functions And Parameters
-1.Describe the difference between passing by value and passing by reference in your own words:
+1. Describe the difference between passing by value and passing by reference in your own words:
 	Only lists and records are passed by value, all other data types are passed by reference.
 When you pass by value, a copy of the data is passed into the function so you are not working on the original data, this is why we must return the variable at the end of a function so that we can update the original.
-When we pass by reference, you are woking on the original data, when you change the data within a function you are changing the original so there is no need to return the variable at the end of a function.
+When we pass by reference, you are working on the original data, when you change the data within a function you are changing the original so there is no need to return the variable at the end of a function.

 2. For each function in the program identify the mechanism using to pass each parameter: